Isham Jaafar

-Mohammad Isham bin Jaafar is a Bruneian physician and politician who has served as the Brunei government's Minister of Health since 2017.
+Mohammad Isham bin Jaafar (born 22 June 1956) is a Bruneian physician and politician who has served as the Brunei government's Minister of Health since 2017.

-Education
+Early life and education

 Isham was born on 22 June 1956.
 He earned his Bachelor of Medicine, Bachelor of Surgery (MBChB) degree from the University of Dundee in 1995.
 He completed specialist training in cardiothoracic surgery at Institut Jantung Negara (IJN), Malaysia, and a fellowship at Royal Papworth Hospital, Cambridge.

-In 2014, he was awarded fellowships by the Royal College of Physicians of Edinburgh, the American College of Cardiology, and the ASEAN Cardiology Congress.
-In 2015, he received fellowships from the Royal College of Surgeons of Edinburgh and the European Society of Cardiology.
+In 2014, he was awarded fellowships by the Royal College of Physicians of Edinburgh, the American College of Cardiology, and the ASEAN Cardiology Congress, and in 2015, by the Royal College of Surgeons of Edinburgh and the European Society of Cardiology.

 Medical career

-In 2005, Isham became the consultant cardiothoracic surgeon at the Cardiac Centre, Jerudong Park Medical Centre, Gleneagles.
+In 2005, Isham became the consultant cardiothoracic surgeon at the Cardiac Centre, Jerudong Park Medical Centre (JPMC), and Gleneagles.
 In November 2009, he was appointed Chairman of the Board at JPMC and the executive director of Pantai Jerudong Specialist Centre (PJSC).

 In 2014, the laboratories at JPMC and PJSC were accredited by the Joint Commission International (JCI) and the International Standardization Organization (ISO), respectively.

-On December 1, 2017, Isham was appointed the Minister of Health, replacing Zulkarnain Hanafi.
+On 1 December 2017, Isham was appointed the Minister of Health, replacing Zulkarnain Hanafi.

 Isham retained his position in the 2018 Bruneian cabinet reshuffle, which replaced six ministers.
 He was again retained following the 2022 cabinet reshuffle.
 On 11 November, a surgical team led by Isham installed an LVAD under the supervision of Jaap Lahpor of the Netherlands, a leading expert in the installation of mechanical cardiac devices.

 MOH Intelligence Hub

 At the EVYD Campus in Jerudong, the MOH and Singapore-based EVYD Technology officially opened the MOH Intelligence Hub.
 The ministry reported wanting to aggressively use technology to advance Brunei's healthcare ecosystem's digital optimization.
 Isham stated:

 MOH Intelligence Hub in EVYD Campus demonstrates the strategic relationship among healthcare technology, data analytics, research and policy planning.
-It will function as a sandbox for collaboration, knowledge generation and practice transformation.
+It will function as a sandbox for collaboration, knowledge generation, and practice transformation.
 The Hub will provide a co-working space for different teams dealing with data and intelligence.
 Facilitating these enhanced interactions all in one location will provide Brunei with more value-added insights to craft data-driven decisions around population health with greater confidence.